-Pupils will change activities for PE after half term.
+Students will again change activities for PE after half term.
 Can we please ask that pupils check the Programmes of Study board to ensure they know what activity they will be doing and that they have the correct PE kit.
-It is essential that pupils dress appropriately for PE.
+It is essential that students dress appropriately for PE.
 In cold weather we encourage black tracksuit bottoms.
 We have been very pleased with how pupils have embraced the extra-curricular programme in this short half term.
 We would still like to encourage anyone who has not tried a club in the PE department to come along and give one a go.
 Our clubs are fun and open to everyone to join in.

 We would like to take this opportunity to thank the pupils for their continued hard work and also parents for your support in bringing your children to clubs and collecting them.

 Mr A Russell